 Where in the World?

-- Given how small Gozo is, it’s rather easy to get around the island using its bus system.
+Given how small the island of Gozo is, it’s rather easy to get around using its bus system.
 Just know that buses might not run as frequently on Gozo as they do on the island of Malta.
 Use Malta Public Transport’s Trip Planner or Route Map to plan your excursions.

-- As for accommodation options, Gozo offers a mix of self-catering apartments and hotels (affiliate link), even the chance to rent a converted farmhouse.
+Gozo offers a mix of self-catering apartments and hotels (affiliate link), even many opportunities to rent a converted farmhouse.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.
 The video is a creation of my husband, Shawn.